-We talked about the value chain along the well head to burnertip path a couple of times now.
-One of things we have to consider are the actual rates of service that the pipeline companies and storage owners charge for performing that service.
+We talked about the value chain along the wellhead to burnertip path a couple of times now.
+One of the things we have to consider is the actual rates of service that the pipeline companies and storage owners charge for performing that service.
 And these are a function of the regulation of the respective industries both crude oil and natural gas.
 So here, we'll discuss the regulation and the transportation services and rates of crude oil.

 The federal regulation of crude oil pipelines began with the Hepburn Act of 1906.
 They put the oil pipelines under the jurisdiction of the Interstate Commerce Act of 1887 which was established initially to regulate railroads.
 However, there was a concern that oil pipeline companies could have a monopoly similar to what the railroads had.
 And so, they were designated as an Interstate common carrier for all transportation of oil by pipeline.

 The Interstate Commerce Act of 1887 required that railroads and now crude oil pipelines file rates and charges that were reasonable and just with the federal government.
 They would also have to outline their terms of service, that is the rules and regulations regarding the transportation of crude oil.
 They would have to show the form and content of their tariffs, tariffs being the rules of the game, so to speak, as well as the rates, the method of accounting, the type of reporting that they would do both to customers and the federal government.
 And then, disclosure of shipper information.
 They were going to have to let everyone know who the shippers were on their pipelines.

 The Federal Energy Regulatory Commission, basically Congress, in 1995 abolished the Interstate Commerce Commission, the entities subject to the ICC were now under FERC jurisdiction.
 They were still known as common carriers.
 Crude oil pipelines are not considered utilities.
 Natural gas pipeline companies were granted utility status under the Natural Gas Act of 1938.